Skip to content

 @on_event("ui.press.btn_system_off")

-async def system_off(event, payload):
+async def system_off(event):

 await devices.send("screen_relay", "open", {"channel": 1})